openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

    output [NRET * 3 - 1 : 0] rvfi_dbg
    output [NRET     - 1 : 0] rvfi_dbg_mode

+Debug entry is seen by rvfi as happening between instructions.
+This means that neither the last instruction before debug entry nor the first instruction of the debug handler will signal any direct side-effects.
+The first instruction of the handler will however show the resulting state caused by these side-effects (e.g., the CSR rmask/rdata signals will show the updated values, pc_rdata will be at the debug handler address etc.).

 For the first instruction after entering debug, the ``rvfi_dbg`` signal contains the debug cause (see table below).
 The signal is otherwise 0.
 The ``rvfi_dbg_mode signal`` is high if the instruction was executed in debug mode and low otherwise.